brunorijsman/dske-python/docs/protocol-guide.md

    using an encryption key that is allocated from the PSRD pool associated with that particular hub.

- * When client Carol sends the encrypted key share to a hub, she include the meta-data about the encryption key to the hub.
+ * When client Carol sends the encrypted key share to a hub, she includes the meta-data about the encryption key to the hub.
    This allows the hub to retrieve the exact same decryption key from its local copy of the PSRD pool.
+   The encryption key value itself is never on-the-wire; only it's public metadata.

 Note that the blue keys are different keys than the red keys in the figures.
 The blue keys are the user keys that will be delivered to the encryptors.